alonho/blog/source/_posts/2012-12-03-a-hardware-lesson-for-software-developers-from-logical-gates-to-the-game-of-life.markdown

 Tools
 -----

-* ghdl (for mac!)
+* ghdl (for mac!) is a VHDL compiler
-* Xilinix on windows or schematic generation
+* Xilinix on windows for schematic generation
-* gtkwave along with ghdl
+* gtkwave for visualing simulations